Rava laddu / rava ladoo step-by-step recipe with video and photos.

 Semolina or suji or rava is coarsely ground durum wheat, a hard type of wheat.
 Semolina is high in gluten and is used for making many Indian savoury and sweet dishes.
 Semolina is also used to make pasta.
 Usually, there are two varieties of semolina - fine and coarse.
-While the fine semolina is used to make sweet dish like sheera, the coarse one is used to make savoury dish like upma.
+While the fine semolina is used to make sweet dishes like sheera, the coarse one is used to make savoury dishes like upma.

 Semolina: Fine semolina (rava or suji) is used to make the laddu.

 Coconut: I use freshly grated coconut to make the rava laddu; however, dried or desiccated coconut works well too.

 Sugar: These laddus are sweetened using plain sugar.

 Cashew and raisin: These are an integral part of any Indian sweet.